 March 1st, 2017 | 6:30 PM – 8:30 PM

-Public Talk by Dr. Robert Reich, Former U.S. Secretary of Labor, Chancellor’s Professor of Public Policy at UC Berkeley, in conversation with Dawna Friesen, anchor and Executive Editor of Global National.
+Robert Reich, Former U.S. Secretary of Labor, Chancellor’s Professor of Public Policy at UC Berkeley, in conversation with Dawna Friesen, anchor and Executive Editor of Global National.

 Venue: Old Auditorium, 6344 Memorial Road V6T 1Z2, UBC.
 Please find a map here.

 Leading the Lind Initiative in U.S. Studies Term 2 series is Professor Robert Reich, whose public keynote talk will center on the relation between economics and politics, and, in particular, the rise of the anti-establishment.
 Join us for an engaging talk and Q&A led by Dawna Friesen, anchor and Executive Editor of Global National, the flagship national newscast for Global News.